JagadeshRavuri/camel-spring-boot-rest/README.md

 # camel-spring-boot-rest
-* This is an application to create a Sample REST API using Camel and Spring Boot for below requirements.
+* This is an application to create a Sample REST API using Camel and Spring Boot. for below requirements.
+This dockerized implementation provides RESTful API and apache camel routes for validation against json schema and integrates message from backend service.

-# Requirements
+# Requirements:
 * Expose a Restful Service
 * HTTP verb as POST and Media Type can be JSON or XML
 * Define/Create a front end and backend schema’s (JSON or XML Schema’s) – A simple schema should be sufficient.